EvolveWork/EvolveWork-hugo/content/evolve/index.md

 The first 10 memberships for open (not reserved) desks are $150/month for as long as you maintain your membership, in exchange for putting up with some construction and organizational inconveniences while we get going.

++ Monthly memberships only.
+Memberships include 24/7 access.
++ A contract, including a code of conduct, is coming.
++ For security and safety, the space will have recorded video surveilance.
++ High-speed wireless via a fiber connection.
++ Well-behaved dogs are welcome.
++ Two separate spaces on the same floor.
++ Two private offices available, and a sound-insulated conference room (currently under construction).
++ Although we will eventually have privacy booths for remote meetings, if your job entails a lot of phone time, it's probably not a good fit.

 <br>
 &nbsp;
 <br>